-Reel in new audiences, build brand awareness, and increase conversions by experimenting with different types of content marketing.
+Reel in new audiences, increase brand awareness, become an industry leader, build trust, and boost conversions by experimenting with different types of content marketing.

 When you think about content marketing, your mind likely goes straight to blogs.
 But content marketing is so much more than listicles and how-to guides.